Mpox

 - No proper sanitation and hygiene measures.

-- Caregivers and healthcare workers in close contact with infected people when infection control precautions are not strictly practised.
+- Caregivers and healthcare workers in close contact with infected people when infection control precautions are not strictly practiced.

 Attack rates will vary from one outbreak to another.
 In case of an outbreak, consult the latest information provided by health authorities.